Enex-ops/Cloud-Infrastructure-Lab/README.md

 ## Notes

+## Done:

+- **Core folder setup** although subject to change current folder structure allows for a clean vision of cloud infrastructure.
+- **IaM user** IaM user setup so that Terraform deployments don't come from the root user (more user roles to be created for demonstration)

+## To do:

 - **VPC** contains compute resources (Lambda, API Gateway via private subnets)
 - **S3 + CloudFront** handle public-facing static content
 - **Route 53** points the domain to CloudFront